 Salisbury Writing Circle gets together once a month at Sarum College in the Cathedral Close: the sessions begin with workshopping on a particular aspect of writing; we then usually have a guest author to come along, who talks and takes questions on their own work; we then retire to a local hostelry to carry on talking books over a glass of wine.

-The sessions are led by local author Tom Bromley, who teaches novel writing for the Faber Academy and is Director of Fiction for the Professional Writing Academy, where he teaches courses on genre writing and crime fiction.
+The sessions are led by local author Tom Bromley, who teaches novel writing for the Faber Academy and is also Director of Fiction for the Professional Writing Academy, where he teaches courses on genre writing and crime fiction.
 There is no charge for attending: the aim of the group is to build and grow a supportive community of local writers.
 We want to keep the sessions free so that anyone interested in writing and meeting other writers can come along, regardless of circumstance (we remain extremely grateful to the lovely Sarum College for the use of their room, and ask for a small voluntary donation to continue this).